albop/tie_archive/session_5/index.md

 ### From the Bitcoin to a Banking System

-- Since transactions can't be done by individuals easily users use custodial Wallets
+- Since transactions can't easily be done by individuals users use custodial Wallets
 - A custodial Wallet is a notional account provided by an intermediary
   - it represents ownership of some bitcoins
 - When transactions are made between several wallet users
-  - no actualy bitcoin payment is made
+  - no actual bitcoin payment is made
   - only the notional values by the intermediary are changed
 - When transactions involve several firms, only net flows need to be executed
-- Wait, that sounds a lot like a bank !
+- Wait, that sounds a lot like a bank!

 ----